-MACLAS 2020 will be held on the campus of Salisbury University, Maryland, on March 27-28.
+MACLAS 2020 will be held on the campus of Salisbury University, Salisbury,MD, March 27-28.

-We’re delighted that MACLAS’ 40th anniversary conference in Spring 2020 (March 27&28) will be held on the beautiful campus of Salisbury University, and we invite scholars of Latin America & the Caribbean from across the mid-Atlantic region and beyond to join us.
-The registration link for the conference will be up in mid-Fall 2019.
+We’re delighted that MACLAS’ 40th anniversary conference in spring 2020 will be held on the beautiful campus of Salisbury University in Salisbury, MD, on Friday & Saturday, March 27-28.
+We invite scholars of Latin America & the Caribbean from across the mid-Atlantic region and beyond to join us.
+The registration link for the conference is here: https://maclas2020.exordo.com/.

 About Salisbury, MD